chhh/sonatype-ossrh-parent/publishing-to-maven-central.md

 ```
 Notice how we used `relativePath` to give maven a hint at where to search for this POM.
 The parent project was resiging in a sibling directory next to the project directory in this case.
 Otherwise the POM would have to be in the parent directory of your project.

-## Releasing the project 'more' manulally
+## Releasing the project 'more' manually
 We'll use just the `nexus-staging-maven-plugin` plugin.
 If it sees that the `<version>` in your
 project's pom doesn't end with `-SNAPSHOT` it will deploy the artifact to staging area,
 which will run the checks, and if all is fine will auto-close the staging repo and release it.